WilsonZheng/Web-App-NodeJS/README.md

 # Web-App-NodeJS
-A website built by NodeJS
+website built by NodeJS: A message board based on sticky notes.

 # Framework used:
 1. express